 Background Check in Germany: What Employers Need to Know in 2026

-What is a Background Check?
+What is a background check?

-Typical areas of review include:
+Typical review areas include:

-Professional history: References, previous roles, employment certificates
+Professional background: references, previous roles, employment references

 Legal basis in Germany

-Two provisions form the foundation:
+Two rules form the foundation:

 Section 26 BDSG — employee data protection